 Yes.
 Our high-speed cable access gives you direct access to the Internet.
 For Technical Support regarding your VPN connection, you will need to contact the administrators of your VPN, as PenTeleData does not provide technical support for VPN connections.

 Yes.
 PenTeleData Full Access Dial-Up, High-speed DSL and High-speed cable modem customers are given a personal web page on our servers.
-Each residential account has 15MB (fifteen megabytes) of complimentary disk space allocated for Personal Storage Space.
-Anything over 15MB will be billed at a rate of $1.00 per each additional megabyte, per month.
+Each residential account has 1 GB of complimentary disk space allocated for Personal Storage Space.
 Personal web pages are not for business use.

 No. PenTeleData Technical Support does not offer support for personal home networking equipment of any kind, including routers, wireless products, hubs, game consoles, etc. Please contact the manufacturer of your particular device for additional assistance.
 In addition, you may be required to disconnect any additional networking equipment when speaking to our Technical Support Department in order to assist in the troubleshooting process.